 I’m finishing up with the production of a video explainer for a client of ours this week.
 It’s been a simple process, but it was essential that I narrowed down the script to ensure it was as brief, impactful, and thorough as possible to ensure the explainer video has maximum impact.

-- On average, viewers watch 46.2 seconds of a 60-second explainer video Tweet This!
+- On average, viewers watch 46.2 seconds of a 60-second explainer video

-- Audience retention rates drop exponentially past the 2-minute mark Tweet This!
+- Audience retention rates drop exponentially past the 2-minute mark

 The investment in an explainer video is a must if your company continues to struggle to describe and illustrate its processes to prospective buyers.
 I wish all of our clients would invest in at least one explainer video.
 There are multiple types of explainer videos – and they can be leveraged incredibly across search, video search, and social media.

-The team at Breadnbeyond, an explainer video company, have put together the most comprehensive infographic I’ve seen that explains how to best write your explainer video script in this infographic, The Ultimate Cheat Sheet for Writing Explainer Video Scripts.
+The team at Breadnbeyond, an explainer video company, has put together the most comprehensive infographic I’ve seen that explains how to best write your explainer video script in this infographic, The Ultimate Cheat Sheet for Writing Explainer Video Scripts.
 The expert’s tips include:

 - Use concreate and illustratable words